Kia Sorento

+The Kia Sorento (기아 쏘렌토) is a series of two-wheel drive and four-wheel drive family SUVs manufactured by the South Korean manufacturer Kia since 2002 through four generations.
+Initially a compact SUV built on a body-on-frame chassis, the second-generation Sorento transitioned to a larger car-based platform which placed it into the mid-size crossover SUV class, and has been developed alongside the Hyundai Santa Fe.
+It is presumably named after the Italian city of Sorrento, although Kia did not confirm this.

 First generation (BL; 2002)

 2002–2006

-Debuted in February 2002, the first generation Sorento was a traditional truck-based body-on-frame SUV.
-All American Sorentos also came with dual front airbags and dual side-curtain airbags in the front and rear.
+Debuting in late 2001, the first generation Sorento was a traditional truck-based body-on-frame SUV.
+All US-spec Sorentos also came with dual front airbags and dual side-curtain airbags in the front and rear.
 An optional four-wheel drive system with low range received praise for adding to the vehicle's off-road ability.

 It had two transmission options, a 5-speed manual or 4- and 5-speed automatic (pre-2005 models have a 4-speed automatic, whilst 2005 Sorentos came with a 5-speed tip-tronic style automatic).
-First generation Sorentos are equipped with a Hyundai-manufactured 3.5-liter 24-valve DOHC V6 engine producing 192 hp at 5500 rpm, and 217 lbft of torque at 3,000 rpm.
+First generation Sorentos are equipped with a Hyundai-manufactured 3.5-litre 24-valve DOHC V6 engine producing 192 hp at 5500 rpm, and 217 lbft of torque at 3,000 rpm.

 Common features of the first generation Sorento were 4-wheel disc brakes (standard on all models), optional anti-lock braking system (ABS), and a 21.1-gallon (79.9 litres) fuel tank.

 There were two trim levels available for the Sorento: either the base LX or the up-level EX.
-Both models included an AM/FM stereo with a single-disc CD player and an eight-speaker audio system, dual front airbags and front and rear side-impact SRS airbags (side-impact front and rear SRS airbags for North American-market models ONLY), cloth seating surfaces, a power-adjustable front driver's seat, air conditioning, power door locks and windows, tinted windows, aluminum-alloy wheels, keyless entry, wood interior trim accents, a split-folding second-row rear bench seat, and monotone exterior paint as standard equipment.
-Features such as satellite radio (on later models), leather-trimmed seating surfaces, heated front seats, a ten-speaker premium audio system, cassette and CD players, an in-dash CD changer, power front bucket seats, seventeen-inch (17") aluminum-alloy wheels, a power sunroof, two-tone exterior paint, and a security system were available regardless of trim level choice.

-2007–2009
+2006 facelift

-The 2007 Sorento received upgrades, such as the transition from the 3.5-liter Sigma to the 3.3-liter with 235 hp and 226 lbft, and the 3.8-liter Lambda, with 263 hp and 257 lbft and increased tow capacity from 3500 lb to 5000 lb.
+The 2007 Sorento received upgrades, such as the transition from the 3.5-litre Sigma to the 3.3-litre with 235 hp and 226 lbft, and the 3.8-litre Lambda, with 263 hp and 257 lbft and increased tow capacity from 3500 lb to 5000 lb.
 Projector beam headlamps were added, along with new tail lamps.
 The 5-speed manual transmission was no longer available; the 5-speed Sportmatic tip-tronic automatic transmission was made standard for all vehicles.
 Most of the EX trim had full-time AWD and 4x4 Low modes; The LX had a part-time system with 2WD High (rear wheel drive), 4WD High (not for dry pavement) and 4WD Low modes.
 The 2007 Kia Sorento earned a five-star crash safety rating, the highest rating possible, for all seating positions in frontal and side impact crash tests conducted by the National Highway Traffic Safety Administration (NHTSA).
 The tail lights and front end were upgraded, but the two-box design stayed.